affinidi/affinidi-didcomm-dart/README.md

 - **Mediator** - A service that handles and routes messages sent between participants (e.g., users, organisations, another mediator, or even AI agents).

-- **DidManager** - Establishes the relationship between DID methods and key pairs from the Wallet, supporting different algorithms for signing and verifying messages.
+- **DID Manager** - Establishes the relationship between DID methods and key pairs from the Wallet, supporting different algorithms for signing and verifying messages.

 ## Key Features